 A word of knowledge can be a fact revealed by the Holy Spirit to help us in our ministry.
 For example, when Jesus “knew” that the Samaritan woman “had had five husbands.”

 A word of knowledge can also be an insight or a God-given understanding of problems, circumstances, or situations.

-Words of knowledge can come in many different forms including a scripture reference, an impression, a word or phase, an image, or a physical or emotional feeling.
+Words of knowledge can come in many different forms, including a scripture reference, an impression, a word or phrase, an image, or a physical or emotional feeling.

-A word of wisdom helps us to apply knowledge we have been given in an appropriate way.
+A word of wisdom helps us apply the knowledge we have been given appropriately.

-Scripture also speaks of another specific spiritual gift – “the discerning of spirits” – which refers to an ability to distinguish between the human spirit, the Holy Spirit and demonic spirits.
+Scripture also speaks of another specific spiritual gift, “the discerning of spirits,” which refers to the ability to distinguish between the human spirit, the Holy Spirit, and demonic spirits.

-This may simply mean that an individual has the ability to sense the presence of each of these and distinguish between them.
+This may simply mean that an individual can sense the presence of each of these and distinguish between them.